November 2025

 What are HSAs?

 HSA stands for Health Savings Account.
-You are eligible for one of these accounts if you enroll in a high deductible health plan (HDHP).
+You are eligible for one of these accounts if you enroll in a high-deductible health plan (HDHP).
 What qualifies as an HDHP changes every year.
-According to Healthcare.gov, the lowest deductible that qualifies a plan as an HDHP in 2023 is $1,500 for an individual and $3,000 for a family.
+The lowest deductible that qualifies a plan as an HDHP in 2025 is $1,650 for an individual and $3,300 for a family (spouse and/or children).
+For 2026, those minimum deductibles rise to $1,700 for an individual and $3,400 for a family.

 You are eligible whether you buy your insurance as an individual (such as through state healthcare exchanges) or have an employer-sponsored plan.